dioxfile/NS-2-Selfish-Behavior-Protocols/README.md

 There are two types of us selfish:

 1 - which correctly participates in the routing process.
-However, they haven't redirected data packets;
+However, they do not forward data packets to other nodes.

 2 - and what does not participate, drop control messages.